SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Press "CREATE".

 A list of smart rules is shown below.
-Note that the number of smart rules rules shown might differ based on your installation.
+Note that the number of smart rules shown might differ based on your installation.
 ![image alt text](/guides/users-guide/image_23.png)

 Afterwards, the rule is active for all devices and groups.
 See next section on how to deactivate a smart rule for specific objects.